The “New Industries”

 Valdmanis and Smallwood parted company in 1954, in part because the former began to have doubts about the viability of the industrialization programme.
 Smallwood did not, and more plants made their appearance.
 That year, a battery manufacturing plant was established at Topsail by Hanning and Kahl; a factory to make rubber boots and clothing at Holyrood by Ludwig Grube; and Terra Nova Textiles, to make work clothes, at Harbour Grace by Fritz Stobbe.

-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-075, 5.04.858), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+075, 5.04.858), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Two more industries followed.
 Eckhardt Knitting Mills, operated by an Austrian manufacturer, was established in Brigus in 1955.
 One year later, Smallwood convinced A. Adler, an English chocolate maker, to shut down his factory in England and move it to Bay Roberts in 1956.